cqw0715/iAMP-SeE/README.md

 Please use a single CSV file to store the dataset for model execution.
 The file must include the following two columns:<br>
 1. 'sequence': for storing protein sequences.<br>
 2. 'label': for recording the class label of the protein sequence.
 Labels should start from 0.<br>
-For binary classification of AMPs, the labels should be limited to 0 or 1.
-Please download the model code: iAMP-SeE_Model_1.py, and replace "data1.csv" on line 316 with the name of your dataset.<br>
+<br>For binary classification of AMPs, the labels should be limited to 0 or 1.
+Please download the model code: iAMP-SeE_Model_1.py, and replace "data1.csv" on line 316 with the name of your dataset.
-For multiclass classification of AMPs, labels should be 0-n.
+<br>For multiclass classification of AMPs, labels should be 0-n.
 Please download the model code: iAMP-SeE_Model_2.py, replace "data2.csv" on line 323 with the name of your dataset, and update the parameters accordingly: change 'num_classes=5' to 'num_classes=n' on lines 200 and 254, and replace 'depth=5' with 'depth=n' on lines 281, 285, 290, and 300.

 iAMP-SeEModel1.py is used for the binary classification task of AMPs, while iAMP-SeEModel2.py is utilized for the multi-class classification task of AMPs.
 The corresponding datasets are All32400.csv and All2_16200.csv, respectively.